sknetwork-team/scikit-network/docs/reference/ranking.rst

 .. currentmodule:: sknetwork

 This module contains ranking algorithms.
-The attribute ``scores_`` assigns an importance score to each node of the graph.
+The attribute ``scores_`` assigns a score of importance to each node of the graph.

 PageRank
 --------